Elgin Dethatching Lawn Services

 Elgin’s diverse neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-• Historic Downtown: Oldest lawns, compacted Drummer silty clay loam, mature tree canopy, slow thatch decomposition, frequent water ponding
+- Historic Downtown: Oldest lawns, compacted Drummer silty clay loam, mature tree canopy, slow thatch decomposition, frequent moss and disease issues.

 Elgin Municipal Ordinances for Landscaping Operations & Equipment Use